devManWeb/javascript-snippets/README.md

 ## List of Scripts

+- Brownian-motion: Follow the trajectory of one molecule in a fluid over time.
+This simulation is very simplified.

+- Function-equation: Calculate the equation of a line passing through two points.

+- Movable-graph: Demo of a simple SVG chart updated every second with random values, movable.

 - Random-shapes: this snippets creates random lines, circles or rectangles in a HTML canvas.

+- Reduce-text: Reduce the text to the desired length.

+- Signal-tv-noise: Simulates the tv noise that appears when there is no signal.

+- Simple-clock: a simple analogic clock in a HTML canvas.

 - Trigonom: to view trigonometric functions in a HTML canvas.

-- Simple-clock: a simple analogic clock in a HTML canvas.

-- Reduce-text: Reduce the text to the desired length.

-- Function-equation: Calculate the equation of a line passing through two points

-- Movable-graph: Demo of a simple SVG chart updated every second with random values, movable.

-- Brownian-motion: Follow the trajectory of one molecule in a fluid over time.
-This simulation is very simplified.